nickheppleston/aws-training/associate-arch-training-gaps.md

 ## Placement Groups
 *Question: What are they, how are they used, are they cross-A-Z, cross-Region etc.*

 A _Placement Group_ is a logical grouping of EC2 Instances within a single Availability-Zone.
-They are recommended for instances that benefit high network throughput, low network latency, or both.
+They are recommended for instances that benefit high network throughput, low network latency, 10Gbs network, or both.
 The instance type MUST support __Enhanced Networking__.

 A Placement Group is created and then instances are launched into it.
 AWS recommend that instances are launched together in a single launch request and that the same Instance Type is used.
 An 'Insufficient Capacity Error' may be thrown if an instance is subsequently launched or if a different Instance Type is launched at a later date/time.

 Placement Groups can't span multiple Availability-Zones.

+Only certain instance types can be deployed to a Placement Group - e.g. Compute Optimized, Memory Optimized, Storage Optimized, GPU etc. AWS recommends the same type and size of instances in a PG.
+An existing instance can't be moved into a PG.
+Placement Groups can't be merged.

 There is no charge for creating a Placement Group.